MsAtifa/Java-Brickgame/README.md

 **3. Button Event Handling:** In the showGameOver and showWin methods, the event handling for the restart button is now implemented using lambda expressions, making the code more concise.

-The refactoring of the **GameEngine** class involves several changes aimed at improving code readability, maintainability, and introducing better concurrency handling.
+-The refactoring of the **GameEngine** class involves several changes aimed at improving code readability, maintainability, and introducing better concurrency handling.
 Here's an explanation of the key modifications:

 **1. Concurrency Handling with ScheduledExecutorService:** The original code used basic threads for updating, physics calculations, and time counting.
 In the refactored version, a ScheduledExecutorService is employed for better concurrency control.
 It simplifies the scheduling of tasks with fixed-rate execution, making the code more robust and avoiding potential issues with thread interruptions.